horusrogue/Roughcut-Picatinny/How to submit changes for review.md

 To do this, I've adapted some elements that would be used in a software development environment with obvious changes to account for the lack of actual code logic.

-# How to submit a change request proposal?
+# How do you submit a change request proposal?

 1. Go to the main repository page (in this case https://github.com/horusrogue/Roughcut-Picatinny) and click [Add file] > [Upload files]
 2. Select the file you are working on locally using drag and drop and/or click [Choose your files].
 Ensure that it has the same name as the file